NewsAppsUMD/first-web-scraper-umd/docs/index.rst

   $ python filename.py

 That's it.
-And it works for both OSX and Windows.
+And it works pretty much everywhere.

 Python also comes with a very neat feature called an **interactive interpreter**, which allows you to execute Python code one line at a time, sort of like working from the command line.